sigmagallery/.github/profile/README.md

 ```

 ## Collections
-You can display one or multiple collections, in general multiple collections on a single listing is used for different seasons, generations, etc. In most cases, a separate page is recommended.
-You can use the buttons to toggle between collections.
+You can display one or multiple collections.
 If only one collection is specified, no buttons will be displayed and the single collection will be loaded automatically.

 To retrieve data about your NFTs, you can use the tool provided by Sigma Gallery.
 Simply perform a search by token name or issued address, then copy the results from the “Search Results” box and paste them into your collection YAML file.